AdobeDocs/workfront.en/help/quicksilver/agile/get-started-with-boards/connected-cards.md

 1. Click **Add card &gt; Connected card**.
 1. Choose a project, then choose a task or issue to add as a card on the board.

+   You can select multiple objects and they will all be added as separate cards.

    >[!NOTE]
    >
    >Only objects that you have permissions to are available in the search results.
+If an item is dimmed, it has already been added to the board.

 1. Click **Add**.